jafari-dev/better-git-commits/README.md

 ❌ `First commit`

 🔷 **Why it's bad?**
 > It's not important for the reader to be known about the number of commit in its message.
-Because he/she can be known about it, by has a looking to the Git's log?
+Because he/she can be known about it, by has a looking to the Git's log.
 Also he/she couldn't have any idea about the what happen's in the codebase in this commit!

 ❌ `Add some codes`